-The aim of the EU’s trade and development policy is to put trade at the service of development and poverty reduction.
+The aim of the EU’s trade and development policy is to put trade at the service of inclusive growth and sustainable development

 Trade and Development in a nutshell

 - Trade openness is a necessary condition to lasting economic development.
-The rise of emerging economies like India, China and Brazil demonstrates the capacity of trade-driven development for lifting millions out of poverty.
+The rise of emerging economies like India, China and Brazil demonstrates the potential of trade-driven growth to lift millions out of poverty.

 - Developing countries have become new drivers of trade, accounting for over half of world exports.
 South-South trade has outstripped North-South trade since 2007 – and this despite the fact that barriers to trade between developing countries are still much higher than between developed and developing countries.